NETWAYS/ansible-collection-elasticstack/CONTRIBUTING.md

   next to it.
 Please say which Elastic Stack release and which ansible-core version you tested with.
 * **New or changed variables** belong in the role's `meta/argument_specs.yml` and in its README table, otherwise the documentation drifts apart from the code.
-See the Contributing section of the main README for how the table is generated.
+See "Documenting role variables" below.
 * **Comments on anything that is not obvious.** Six months later nobody remembers what a clever condition was for, and then it gets analysed again from scratch.
 * **A changelog fragment.** See below.